W4KRL/SolarPowerMonitor/README.md

 Save the sketch.
 Set the RUN switch to the non-RUN (unlabeled) position and upload to the microcontroller.
 Return the switch to RUN after a sucessful upload.

+## How it works
+The solar panel produces power depending upon the brightness of the light falling on the panel.
+Current flows from the positive terminal of the panel to the Vin+ terminal of the INA219 curent/voltage sensor.
+It flows out of the Vin- terminal to the IN+ terminal of the TP4056 charge controller and returns to the negative terminal of teh panel from the IN- terminal of the TP4056.

+The INA219 measures the current flow from the solar panel to the TP4056 and measures the voltage at the Vin- terminal.
+This is the same voltage that appears at the TP4056 IN+ terminal.
+The INA219 also calculates the power from the solar panel.

+The TP4056 charge controller passes all current from the solar panel to the Lithium Polymer cell until the terminal voltage of the cell reaches 4.2 Volts at full charge.
+At that voltage, it limits current to prevent overcharge of the cell.

+The LiPo cell supplies power to the ESP8266 microcontroller through Schottky diode D1 and a low dropout voltage regulator on the D1 Mini module.
+The regulator provides 3.5 volts to the ESP8266 whenever the cell voltage is above that voltage.
+The D1 Mini can also operate on 5 volt power from the micro USB port.
+Diode D1 prevents overcharge of teh LiPo cell when the D1 Mini is connected to a USB supply.

 ## Schematic
 ![](images/INA219_Solar_Schematic.jpg)